pmc-community/jekyll-site-template/doc-contents/integrations/new-relic.md

 %}

 Using New Relic integration requires:
 1. configure the `New Relic browser app`, retrieve the integration parameters and configure them in the `.env` file or as `Github actions secrets` or as `Netlify build environment variables`.
-This would be enough for monitoring and measurint the performance of the site.
+This would be enough for monitoring and measuring the performance of the site.
 2. bring into global scope the target functions that you want to log
 3. hook into the target functions executions, use the `nrLog` function inside the hooks and activate the hooks